Effect-TS/effect/.changeset/green-seals-count.md

 */
 ```

-In this scenario, while the filter functionally works, the lack of a specific error path means errors are not as descriptive or helpful as they could be.
+In this scenario, while the filter functionally works, the lack of a specific error path (`path: []`) means errors are not as descriptive or helpful as they could be.

 ### Specifying Error Paths